Jair Bolsonaro: Environment and climate change

 Brazil has the world's largest tropical rainforest in the Amazon basin.
-According to The Washington Post, "Bolsonaro is a powerful supporter of agribusiness [...] and is likely to favor profits over preservation. [...]
+According to The Washington Post, "Bolsonaro is a powerful supporter of agribusiness ... and is likely to favor profits over preservation. ...
 Bolsonaro has chafed at foreign pressure to safeguard the Amazon rainforest, and he served notice to international nonprofit groups such as the World Wide Fund for Nature that he will not tolerate their agendas in Brazil.
 He has also come out strongly against lands reserved for indigenous tribes.
 Bolsonaro advisers additionally say that he plans to expand nuclear and hydroelectric power into the Amazon."

 Bolsonaro rejects the scientific consensus on climate change.
 He repeatedly threatened to withdraw from the Paris Agreement during his campaign.
 Even before taking office, he backed out of Brazil's offer to host the 2019 UN Climate Change Conference.
-Ernesto Araújo, the new Minister of Foreign Affairs appointed by Bolsonaro, has called global warming a plot by "cultural Marxists" and eliminated the Climate Change Division of the ministry.
+Ernesto Araújo, the new Minister of Foreign Affairs appointed by Bolsonaro, has called global warming a plot by "cultural Marxists", and eliminated the Climate Change Division of the ministry.
 Two departments of the Ministry of the Environment dealing with climate change in Brazil and mitigation and one dealing with deforestation were also eliminated.

-In April 2019, the American Museum of Natural History canceled an event honoring Bolsonaro after facing heavy public criticism, including from New York Mayor Bill de Blasio.
+In April 2019 the American Museum of Natural History canceled an event honouring Bolsonaro after facing heavy public criticism, including from New York Mayor Bill de Blasio.
 The museum's directorate justified its decision in a statement, "With mutual respect for the work and goals of our organizations, we jointly agreed that the Museum is not the optimal location for the Brazilian-Am.
 Chamber of Commerce gala dinner.
 This traditional event will go forward at another location on the original date and time."
 Bolsonaro supported plans to open the Reserva Nacional do Cobre e Associados (Renca) Amazonian reserve in Brazil's northern states of Pará and Amapá to commercial mining.

 Destruction of the Amazon rainforest increased by 88% for the month of June 2019, during Bolsonaro's first year as president, as compared with the previous year, according to the National Institute for Space Research (INPE).
 Bolsonaro rejected the agency's data as false.
 The INPE director was fired after he rebutted Bolsonaro's criticism of the institute.
 The Bolsonaro administration decreased government efforts to combat illegal logging, ranching and mining in the Amazon.
 Government enforcement actions such as fines, warnings and the confiscation or destruction of illegal equipment in protected areas decreased by 20% in the first half of 2018 compared to the first half of 2017.

+His damage to the Amazon has widely been described by indigenous groups, human rights groups, politicians, academics and journalists as an ecocide and a genocide.
+Indigenous chiefs and human rights organizations have submitted an Article 15 communication to the International Criminal Court for crimes against humanity and genocide for harm to Indigenous people and destruction of the Amazon.
+Another has been submitted for ecocide by indigenous chiefs.